Nvidia NGC Tensorflow Build

 Start by navigating to the Nvidia Registry.
 Then, under the search bar, enter the name of the image you’re looking for.
 For example, Tensorflow and Pytorch are common options.

-We’ll now use this to create our recipe.
+This should give you something like nvcr.io/nvidia/tensorflow:23.06-tf2-py3.
+We’ll use this to create our recipe.

 Recipe